ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/attorney-privilege-detection.md

 A major and costly aspect of the review phase of any eDiscovery process is reviewing documents for privileged content.
 Advanced eDiscovery provides machine learning-based detection of privileged content to make this process more efficient.
 This feature is called *attorney-client privilege detection*.

 > [!NOTE]
-> The attorney-client privilege detection model in Advanced eDiscovery is in Preview.
-You must opt-in before you can use it.
+> You must opt in to the attorney-client privilege detection model before you can use it.
+See [Step 1](#step-1-opt-in-to-attorney-client-privilege-detection) for instructions.

 ## How does it work?